With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-The lamprey is an eel-like creature that attacks its prey by attaching to it with circular rows of fairly nasty-looking teeth.
+The lamprey isn't an eel, although it resembles one and is often referred to as such.
+It's actually a species of primitive, scale-less fish.
+Like the bizarre Coelacanth, this creature can be considered a "living fossil."
+It attacks its prey by attaching to it with circular rows of fairly nasty-looking teeth.
 Like an aquatic vampire, it is a parasite that often leaves its victim lifeless.

-One can only imagine the terror of encountering these things in their natural setting, and becoming lunch for a creature that seems to have been hand-built by a horror movie producer.
-They're wriggly, slimy and very mean looking, and given the choice you may prefer to wrestle a great white shark.
+One can only imagine the terror of encountering these things in their natural setting and becoming lunch for a creature that seems to have been hand-built by a horror movie producer.
+They're wriggly, slimy, and very mean-looking, and, given a choice, you may prefer to wrestle a great white shark.

-But perception isn't always reality, especially when it comes to snaky critters.
-As humans we tend to have an oft-unjustified fear of long, snake-like beasts, and that means the lamprey has an uphill climb if it wants to earn our affection.
+But perception isn't always reality, especially regarding snake-like critters.
+As humans, we tend to have an oft-unjustified fear of long, snake-like beasts, which means the lamprey has an uphill climb if it wants to earn our affection.

-Of the other hand, it's a nasty blood parasite that latches onto other fish, sometimes in great numbers.
-With its jawless mouth, sharp teeth and rasping tongue it grinds away bits of its host, leaving a gaping hole when it is done.
+On the other hand, it's a nasty blood parasite that latches onto other fish, sometimes in high numbers.
+With its jawless mouth, sharp teeth, and rasping tongue, it grinds away bits of its host, leaving a gaping hole when it is done.
 We can imagine a lamprey attack as a pretty horrible way to check out of this world.

-Sounds bad, but do you really have anything to worry about if you aren't a fish?
+Sounds terrible, but do you really have anything to worry about if you aren't a fish?
 Do lampreys really attack humans, and should we fear this monster?
-Or, is the danger all in our imagination?
+Or is the danger all in our imagination?

 Here's a closer look at this terrifying creature.

 There are many species worldwide.
-Here are a few of found in the United States and Canada.
+A few are found in the United States and Canada.

-- The sea lamprey lives in the open ocean of the North Atlantic and Mediterranean, as well as Delaware River, the Great Lakes and other large North American lakes.
+- Sea Lamprey: The sea lamprey lives in the open ocean of the North Atlantic and the Mediterranean, the Delaware River, the Great Lakes, and other large North American lakes.

-- The Northern brook lamprey is found in North America in the Great Lakes region.
+- Northern Brook Lamprey: The Northern brook lamprey is found in North America in the Great Lakes region.

-- The American brook lamprey occurs primarily in the Great Lakes and Mississippi River regions, and as far north as the rivers of Alaska.
+- American Brook Lamprey: The American brook lamprey occurs primarily in the Great Lakes and Mississippi River regions and as far north as the rivers of Alaska.

-- The chestnut lamprey is often found in the Hudson Bay, and the rivers and lakes of Northern Canada, as well as the Great Lakes region.
+- Chestnut Lamprey: The chestnut lamprey is often found in the Hudson Bay, the rivers and lakes of Northern Canada, and the Great Lakes region.

-Before we worry about size, it's important to realize that not all Lampreys are parasites.
-The American Brook Lamprey and the Northern Brook Lamprey pose no danger to human or fish.
-While they reach a creepy half-foot in length or so, as juveniles they are filter feeders and as adults they do not consume nutrition, only living a short time.
+Before we worry about size, we must realize that not all Lampreys are parasites.
+The American Brook Lamprey and the Northern Brook Lamprey pose no danger to humans or fish.
+While they reach a creepy half-foot in length or so, as juveniles, they are filter feeders, and as adults, they do not consume nutrition, only living a short time.

 But the Sea Lamprey is known to prey on large marine fish, including sharks.
 Their spread across the Great Lakes region has tipped the balance of power in many areas, as they have decimated the natural predators of the area.
-For this reason they are seen as a pest, and an undesirable species.
+For this reason, some consider them a pest and an undesirable species.

 What Do Lampreys Eat?

-In the ocean, sea lampreys aren't shy about attacking much larger fish, and have even been noted latching onto specimens like the massive Basking Shark.
+In the ocean, sea lampreys aren't shy about attacking much larger fish and have latched onto specimens like the massive Basking Shark.

-In the Great Lakes they have destroyed local trout and salmon populations in some areas.
-When they attack they often kill their host, and even those victims who survive must spend a great amount of energy on recovering from their wounds.
+In the Great Lakes, they have destroyed local trout and salmon populations in some areas.
+When they attack, they often kill their host, and even those victims who survive must spend considerable energy on recovering from their wounds.

-Obviously, at least some lampreys in some areas are a big problem.
-If you are a fish, even a very large one, these guys might be your worst enemy.
-If this parasitic menace doesn't back down from latching onto a 30-foot behemoth like the basking shark it is hard to imagine it would think twice about we humans.
+At least some lampreys in some areas are a big problem.
+These guys might be your worst enemy if you are a fish, even a huge one.
+If this parasitic menace doesn't back down from latching onto a 30-foot behemoth like the basking shark, it is hard to imagine it would think twice about us humans.